 - Relative frequency (%): the frequency of each of the categories.

 - Cumulative %: the cumulative % for each of the categories.

 The frequencies or relative frequencies (%) of the different categories of the qualitative variables are displayed as bar charts.

 You can configure the options of your chart:

-Values used: Choose the type of data to be displayed on the left ordinates axis:
+Values used: Select the type of data to be displayed on the left ordinate axis:

 - Frequencies: Choose this option to make the scale of the plots correspond to the frequencies of the categories.

 - Relative frequencies: Choose this option to make the scale of the plots correspond to the relative frequencies of the categories.

 Change color at: Check this option if you want to change the color of the bars when a certain cumulative % is reached.